clj-kondo/clj-kondo/doc/ai/adr/0003-backward-arg-type-inference.md

-A second review round hardened the closed-map semantics: a dynamic map key, an unquoted symbol or computed form, can evaluate to any key, so such a map is open and the dynamic entries never land in `:val`. into can overwrite the seed's entries, so its result keeps key presence but drops value facts, and a dynamic assoc key does the same for earlier pairs while later known pairs re-establish them. assoc'd entries keep their source positions for diagnostics.
+A second review round hardened the closed-map semantics: a dynamic map key, an unquoted symbol or computed form, can evaluate to any key, so such a map is open and the dynamic entries never land in `:val`. into can overwrite the input map's entries, so its result keeps key presence but drops value facts, and a dynamic assoc key does the same for earlier pairs while later known pairs re-establish them. assoc'd entries keep their source positions for diagnostics.
 A value-type finding points at the entry's own coordinates when it has